ARTE33345555/allsync-for-apple-device-on-ios-OLD/README.md

 I'll soon create my own program to jailbreak your device, but wait.
 It will become my program when I start updating it and building my own jailbreak app to jailbreak your device.
 I'll also add it so it can be used on Android devices, in addition to Apple, of course.

+For people who know the rules, my program can't hack.
+Confirm that you are running the program to install a jailbreak on your device.
+If your device breaks, don't blame the creator, blame yourself.